Bharati-Samatham/IDA2023/README.md

 # IDA2023
+## My first repository
-Example on how to use git and Jupyter notebook
+Example of how to use git and Jupyter Notebook